Safeguarding at St Thomas'

 Volunteering at St Thomas' with Adults

-Everyone volunteering at St Thomas' to help on team that serves adults must complete the Volunteer Application Form receive a Role Description for each role they have be aware of the current Safeguarding Policy which is outlined above.
+Everyone volunteering at St Thomas' to help on any team that serves adults must complete the Volunteer Application Form; receive a Role Description for each role they have and be aware of the current Safeguarding Policy which is outlined above.

-A few volunteers will need a current DBS certificate for Adults, they must also complete a St Thomas' Self Declaration Form Ask in the Office for any help or explanation.
+Some volunteers, dependant on the role, will need a current DBS certificate, and to complete a St Thomas' Self Declaration Form.
+Ask in the Office for any help or explanation.

 We understand reporting abuse may be very difficult and that not everyone may want to contact the Parish or Safeguarding Team.